 ‘I am an Arab’ t-shirt

-Crossing an Israeli checkpoint, every Palestinian has to present a magnetic card containing personal information, fingerprints and an eye (iris) scan.
-So when someone passes a barrier, they hold their fingers on a scanner and this tells the soldiers their whole story.
-To the designers of this t-shirt, this evokes the lines of renowned Palestinian poet Mahmoud Darwish in his poem ‘Identity card’: “Record!
-I am an Arab, and my identity card is number 50 000; I have eight children, and the ninth is coming after the summer…”
+Crossing an Israeli checkpoint, every Palestinian has to present a magnetic card containing personal information, fingerprints and an iris scan.
+When passing through these barriers they have to put their fingers on a scanner, revealing to the soldiers their entire story.
+For the designers of this t-shirt, this evokes the lines of the renowned Palestinian poet Mahmoud Darwish in his poem ‘ID card’: “Write this down: I am an Arab, and my ID card is number 50,000; I have eight children, and the ninth is coming after the summer…”

 The fingerprint designed for the ‘I am an Arab’ t-shirt is calligraphed from this poem.
 Look closer and you can see that what seems to be a fingerprint is actually much more.
 The design is an invitation for the world to look closely at this story and to not judge anything from afar, as nothing is what it might seem.